tylottr/tf-az-kubernetes/README.md

 1. Set variables for the deployment
     * Terraform has a number of ways to set variables.
 See [here](https://www.terraform.io/docs/configuration/variables.html#assigning-values-to-root-module-variables)
-2. Log into Azure with `az login` and set your subscription with `az account set --subscription '<replace with subscription id or name>'`
+2. Log into Azure with `az login` and set your subscription with `az account set --subscription='<replace with subscription id or name>'`
     * Terraform has a number of ways to authenticate.
 See [here](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html)
 3. Initialise Terraform with `terraform init`
     * By default, state is stored locally.
 State can be stored in different backends.
 See [here](https://www.terraform.io/docs/backends/types/index.html) for more information.
 4. Set the workspace with `terraform workspace select <replace with environment>`
     * If the workspace does not exist, use `terraform workspace new <replace with environment>`
-5. Generate a plan with `terraform plan -out tf.plan`
+5. Generate a plan with `terraform plan -out=tf.plan`
 6. If the plan passes, apply it with `terraform apply tf.plan`

 In the event the deployment needs to be destroyed, you can run `terraform destroy` in place of steps 5 and 6.

 Post-Deployment
 ---------------

+### Connecting to the Cluster

+You can connect to your new cluster using two methods:

+1. Use the Kubeconfig file created under `.terraform/.kube/clusters` directory to get immediate access
+2. Run `az aks get-credentials --name=<replace with cluster name> --resource-group=<replace with cluster resource group>`
+    * If using RBAC integration, ensure you are also in the group (inherited or not) created as part of the Terraform run.
+These groups will be named `<cluster name> Kubernetes Cluster <role>`

 ### Kubernetes